-I suggest you visit this shop after you have visited Polemo, as the two shops are very close to each other in the neighborhood of Malasaña.
-I personally find this one to have the nicest design in all of Madrid, with a lot of space and a nice contrast between the white walls and the colorful clothes.
-Amen is more than a simple fashion shop; in fact they sell a wide range of accessories like mini sneakers, jewelry, but also magazines and books to read, and even decorations for your apartment.
+When visiting this shop after you have visited Polemo.
+As the two shops are very close to each other in the neighborhood of Malasaña.
+I personally find this one to have the nicest design in all of Madrid.
+With a lot of space and a nice contrast between the white walls and the colorful clothes.
+Amen is more than a simple fashion shop.
+In fact they sell a wide range of accessories like mini sneakers, jewelry, but also magazines and books to read, and even decorations for your apartment.
 Regarding their clothes, expect a lot of different designs with a wide range of prices.

 Lace It Store